outeredge/edge-module/README.md

-# Edge Module for Zend Framework 2
+# Edge Module

-Edge is a library of useful classes designed to aid the creation of Web Applications with ZF2.
+Edge is a library of useful classes designed to aid the creation of Web Applications.

 ## Requirements
- - PHP 5.5 or higher
+ - PHP 5.6 or higher